open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/lampwfl.png" class='img' alt='' />
       </a>
       <span class='sub'>
         LAMP Words for Life® is structured to enable early success and allow the client's vocabulary and communication skills to grow in a way that doesn't require re-learning along the way.
-Because this is a pre-programmed vocabulary program, Words for Life doesn't require extensive customization.LAMP Words for Life® is structured to enable early success and allow the client's vocabulary and communication skills to grow in a way that doesn't require re-learning along the way.
 Because this is a pre-programmed vocabulary program, Words for Life doesn't require extensive customization.
       </span>
     </div>
     <div class='nominee'>